Paediatric infectious diseases

 Flexible graduate study

-Our graduate programme draws on world-class research and teaching in paediatric infectious diseases and offers a unique opportunity to gain an understanding of the principles that underpin paediatric infection, the ways in which those principles have developed, and to translate this understanding into good clinical and research practice.
+The graduate Paediatric Infectious Diseases programme draws on world-class research and teaching and offers a unique opportunity to gain an understanding of the principles that underpin paediatric infection, the ways in which those principles have developed, and to translate this understanding into good clinical and research practice.

 Postgraduate courses